saucelabs-training/test-js/08_Visual_E2E_Testing.md

 * viewportSize: '1920x1080'
 * browserName: 'chrome'

-2. Add a capability for your visual test to run on iPhone X mobile browser:
+2. Add a capability for your visual test to run on iPhone X mobile browser
 * viewportSize: '375x812'
 * browserName: 'safari'
 * platformName: 'macOS 10.15'